 Tate grew up in the Twin Cities, MN.
 She graduated from Hamline University (St. Paul, MN) in 2011 with a degree in psychology.
 Following graduation, Tate worked with Dr. Scott Sponheim at the Minneapolis VA on projects investigating traumatic brain injury and PTSD in returning veterans and family studies of schizophrenia.
 She also worked with Dr. Snezana Urosevic at the University of Minnesota on a project investigating adolescent bipolar disorders.
 Her current research interests include first episode psychosis, social cognition in schizophrenia, and predictors of illness onset.
 In her free time, you can find Tate exploring the outdoors with her dog Arthur.
-Tate is currently on internship at the Veteran Affairs Medical Center in Durham, NC.
+She completed her internship at the Veteran Affairs Medical Center in Durham, NC.

 Postdoctoral Fellow: Disparities Research Unit, Center of Excellence in Psychosocial and Systemic Research, Massachusetts General Hospital